MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/vTrue/Get-AzureRmWebAppSlotPublishingProfile.md

 PS C:\> Get-AzureRmWebAppSlotPublishingProfile -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -Slot "slot001" -Format "Ftp" -OutputFile "C:\Users\contoso\outputfile"
 ```

-This command gets the publishing profile in Ftp format for slot Slot001 pertaining to the Web App ContosoWebApp associated with the resource group Default-Web-WestUS
-    and stores it in the specified output file.
+This command gets the publishing profile in Ftp format for slot Slot001 pertaining to the Web App ContosoWebApp associated with the resource group Default-Web-WestUS and stores it in the specified output file.

 ## PARAMETERS

 ### -Format
-Format
+Specifies the format of the Web App slot publishing profile.

 ```yaml
 Type: String